SaiSwetha00/SaiSwetha00/README.md

 ---

 ## 📂 Projects
-- Web Scraping & Data Visualization
+-* Web Scraping & Data Visualization
-  A beginner-level project using Python to extract data and create simple visualizations.
+    * A beginner-level project using Python to extract data and create simple visualizations.

-- Calculator
+* Calculator
-  Developed a basic calculator application using HTML,CSS, and JavaScript with DOM manipulation.
+    * Developed a basic calculator application using HTML, CSS, and JavaScript with DOM manipulation.

-- to-do list
+* To-Do List
- A simple to-do list web application using HTML, CSS, and JavaScript that allows users to add, complete, and delete tasks.
+    * A simple to-do list web application using HTML, CSS, and JavaScript that allows users to add, complete, and delete tasks.

----

 ## 🎯 Interests
 - Software Engineering